Skip to main content

 ✨ Add videos, images, GIFs, and emojis to make your content engaging

-✨ Make sure your steps are concise and would fit on half a side of A4
+✨ Make sure your Steps are concise and could fit on half a side of A4

 Remember, if you have any questions about Waybook best practices or would like some extra product coaching, schedule a call with the team or reach out to support - we're here to help! πŸ™‚